dgmike/tous/README.md

-# tous
+# TOUS - Terms of use System

-Terms of use system
+With TOUS your company can manage terms of use documents and users already signed.